Diana Mead - Fine Artist

 Profile

-I trained at Cardiff College of Art, where I was awarded a National Diploma in Design specialising in fine art watercolours and oils.
+I trained at Cardiff College of Art, gaining a National Diploma in Design specialising in Fine Art oils and watercolours.
 I was awarded the Ruth Anthony Prize for Life Drawing as a second-year student.

 Some years later I was awarded a Bachelor of Arts Degree from the Open University specialising in The History of Art and Architecture.
 This degree and other research formed the basis of my lectures for the Extra-Mural Department at University of Wales, Cardiff where I lectured on Art History and Appreciation for ten years.

-My commission work has centred around these subjects, often combining them.
+My commissions have centred around these subjects, often combining them.
 I have been privileged to provide architectural illustrations for local history books, Penarth Town Trails and other publications.
 Until recently I edited and provided the illustrations for the Penarth Civic Society quarterly newsletter, which I initiated for the Society in 1979.
-I was the first woman to be elected Chairman of the Society and was immensely proud to be made an Honorary Member of the Society.
+I was the first woman to be elected Chairman of the Society and was immensely proud to be made an Honorary Member.

 I am passionate about helping other artists to develop their own art skills, both technically and emotionally.
 I taught drawing, watercolours and oils for Adult Education classes for forty years.
 I am still in touch with some of my old students, many of whom are still painting.